moodle/devdocs/general/development/policies/deprecation/index.md

 - Update all calls to the affected function and either:
   - converting to use named parameters, removing the deprecated parameter; or
   - removing if at the end of a list of optional parameters.
-- Add a mention to the corresponding `upgrade.txt` file, documenting that the deprecated parameter should not be used any more
+- Add an [upgrade note](../../upgradenotes.md), documenting that the deprecated parameter should not be used any more
 - Add a mention to the [Developer Update notes](https://github.com/moodle/devdocs/blob/main/docs/devupdate.md), documenting that the deprecated parameter should not be used any more
 - _Where possible_:
   - If a type was previously specified it should be altered to be made nullable